Writer's block: Causes

 Writer's block may have several causes.
 Some are creative problems that originate within an author's work itself.
-A writer may run out of inspiration, or be distracted by other events.
+A writer may run out of inspiration or be distracted by other events.
+The writer Elizabeth Gilbert, reflecting on her post-bestseller prospects, proposed that such pressure might be released by interpreting creative writers as "having" genius rather than "being" a genius.

 A fictional example can be found in George Orwell's novel Keep the Aspidistra Flying, in which the protagonist Gordon Comstock struggles in vain to complete an epic poem describing a day in London: "It was too big for him, that was the truth.
 It had never really progressed, it had simply fallen apart into a series of fragments."